 Each year starts with a tag: @YearlyGoals or @Resolutions.
 Your yearly goals or resolutions should be listed under the @YearlyGoals item.
 Of course, it should create at the start of the each year and new items could be added to it later.
-Then, at the start of each month, a @MonthlyGoals item is created as a first item of a month and similarly it will list your monthly goals.
-You could also create months in advance in order to organise your long term goals just like Monthly Tasks and Monthly Events in Bullet Journal.
+Then, at the start of each month, a @MonthlyGoals item is created as the first item of a month and similarly, it will list your monthly goals.
+You could also create months in advance in order to organize your long-term goals just like Monthly Tasks and Monthly Events in Bullet Journal.

-In the same level as @MonthlyGoal the first weeks of the month should be created.
+At the same level as @MonthlyGoal the first weeks of the month should be created.
 I choose to define the weeks with the dates that it starts and ends like: Feb 1 — Feb 8.
-In this way I could track the overlapping months more properly.
-Just like years and months, each week starts with a@WeeklyGoals item right below the week.
-Since, the @YearlyGoals, @MonthlyGoals and@WeeklyGoals are defined in top of the lists, they will help you to focus on your goals in every day, week, month, and year.
+In this way, I could track the overlapping months accurately.
+Just like years and months, each week starts with a @WeeklyGoals item right below the week.
+Since, the @YearlyGoals, @MonthlyGoals and@WeeklyGoals are defined at the top of the lists, they will help you to focus on your goals in every day, week, month, and year.

 Managing Meeting, Notes, Ideas, Logs, etc

-We’ll stick to the Bullet Journal principle to organise meetings in Workflowy.
-So what we do is to define an @Meeting item like: “Swarm Organ Anneal @Meeting”.
+We’ll stick to the Bullet Journal principle to organize meetings in Workflowy.
+So what we do is to define a @Meeting item like: “Swarm Organ Anneal @Meeting”.
 You can see we used the inline tagging feature provided by Workflowy.
-Now that we have an item devoted to the meeting we could just write the meeting note as in it’s note area or even create several sub items to collect different materials or aspects of the meeting like @Question(s) or @Idea(s).
+Now that we have an item devoted to the meeting we could just write the meeting note in the note area or even create several sub items to collect different materials or aspects of the meeting like @Question(s) or @Idea(s).

-By searching for @Meeting tag we could easily filter the items containing @Meeting and track back through the date hierarchy to exactly specify the date that it happened.
+By searching for the @Meeting tag, we could filter the items containing @Meeting and track back through the date hierarchy to exactly specify the date that it happened.
 Is it cool?

-This makes it easier to track progress of a project and also plan your days.
-Everyday you first decide which project you wanted to work on, then you pick one of the task for putting it in today list andmaybe expanding it in more detail.
+This makes it easier to track the progress of a project and also plan your days.
+Every day you first decide which project you wanted to work on, then you pick one of the tasks for putting it in today list and maybe expanding it in more detail.
 At the end of the day, you could check your progress on that specific task and overall progress of your project is always listed/updated under your project title.

-Basically, I rarely use this tag but I see the possibility of using it when you wanted to write a @review of a paper or a blog post on the Internet.
-Another possibility is to define 3 variants of the @Review tag such as: @WeeklyReview, @MonthlyReview and @YearlyReview.
+I rarely use this tag, but I see the possibility of using it when you wanted to write a @review of a paper or a blog post on the Internet.
+Another possibility is to define 3 variants of the @Review tag such as @WeeklyReview, @MonthlyReview, and @YearlyReview.
 They could be placed at the end of each week, month or year and contain important incidents or tasks you have done during the period.

 Another option is to use the note area of each day, week, month or year to write a short review about it.
 For instance, I can just write what I did and how was my weekend as a note in Weekend item, and the same for weeks, months and years.
 Then we could save some tags!

 Notes are important!
-But I basically don’t use @note tag, however, I will add notes to each item that I wanted to add some explanation or information to it by pressing Shift+Enter.
+But I essentially don’t use the @note tag, however, I will add notes to each item that I wanted to add some explanation or information to it by pressing Shift+Enter.

 There are some rules that I have defined to take notes more wisely.

-- I write note in Markdown format in order to be able to export them to different format like LaTeX or HTML.
+- I write a note in Markdown format in order to be able to export them to a different format like LaTeX or HTML.

 - I write the project descriptions right below the project title.

-Question tag is designed to help you not forget your questions.
-I found it really useful to tag questions with different tags since I could always refer to them and if I found their answer then I could marked them as complete and write the answer as a note.
+A question tag is designed to help you not forget your questions.
+I found it really useful to tag questions with different tags since I could always refer to them and if I found their answer, then I could mark them as complete and write the answer as a note.

-I found it really helpful to moves notes, ideas, questions or any items to its proper location instead of linking them with tags.
+I found it helpful to moves notes, ideas, questions or any items to its proper location instead of linking them with tags.
 So what I do is to move an idea that I came to mind after reading a paper to the related topic or subject.
 I also write a small comment in where I collected the note, like: “the @idea is moved to @pPyWorkflowy”.
 This helps me know the source of the idea when I’m reviewing a topic or project.
-In case of questions I will try to explain the question an the answer in summary under the related projects topic.
+In the case of questions, I will try to explain the question and the answer in the summary under the related projects topic.

 Building the Projects

-As it mentioned each project should have an specific tag in order to be identified and searched very fast.
-I decided to start the project tag with p like @pPyWorkflowy, but of course you could do start it with anything that you prefer or even doesn’t start it with an indicator.
+As it mentioned, each project should have a specific tag in order to be identified and searched very fast.
+I decided to start the project tag with p like @pPyWorkflowy, but of course, you could do start it with anything that you prefer or even doesn’t start it with an indicator.
 However, having an indicator helps you search for them more easily by start typing @p and then rest of the name.

-The project note should contain general information about the project like the people who are involving in the project, their contact information, the website of the project, and etc.
+The project note should contain general information about the project like the people who are involving in the project, their contact details, the website of the project, and etc.

 Following that several sub-lists with several familiar tags like: @Subject(s), @Term(s), @Idea(s), @Goal(s), etc… will define.
 I assume that you already know the purpose of many of the tags maybe except @Subject which I will explain it later.

-This is very different from managing a project with Evernote since although you could collect all the information in an Evernote notebook but to see them all you have to switch between notes which is not very pleasant.
-However, using Workflowy endless list you could just go deeper and deeper and just focus on specific part of project with having a glimpse of the other parts.
+This is very different from managing a project with Evernote since although you could collect all the information in an Evernote notebook but to see them all, you have to switch between notes which are not very pleasant.
+However, by using the Workflowy endless list, you could just go deeper and deeper and just focus on specific part of the project with having a glimpse of the other parts.

 Please collect your data from different places of the Planner into the Projects.

 If you followed the instruction from the beginning you should notice that this is the first time that we tend to define Context Tags.
-Actually, a tag should be defined if it could be used to express an aspect of a project or research.
+A tag should be defined if it could be used to express an aspect of a project or research.

 How to manage a scientific research